Site navigation

 Get your entire team trained on harassment prevention

-25 minutes per person.
+30 minutes per person.
 Certificates on completion.
 Start your 14-day free trial now.

 Regulatory Disclaimer

 Training requirements vary by organization type, size, state, payer mix, and accreditation.
 This guide reflects common federal and state requirements as of April 2026 and is not legal advice.
 Consult your compliance officer or legal counsel for requirements specific to your organization.
-State-specific content currently covers CA, TX, FL, NY, and IL.
-Additional states may have requirements not listed here.
+EZBunny provides state privacy-law training for California, Texas, and New York.
+Our state-specific safety and harassment courses are awareness training and may not, on their own, satisfy your state's specific mandate.
+Other states may have requirements not covered here.
 Last reviewed: April 2026.